2000prcs/show-me-the-strings/README.md

 2. Redux

-Redux is used to manage states for two components.
+Redux is used to manage states for both containers.

 3. Redux Saga

-Redux Saga is used to fetch strings from DB with `fetchStrings()` and insert a new string to DB `saveNewString()`.
+Redux Saga is used to fetch strings from DB with `fetchStrings()` and insert a new string to DB `saveString()`.

 4. Reselect

-Used selectors to handle states efficiently.
+Used selectors for `InputPage` container to handle states efficiently.

 5. Styled Components

-Created new styled components (Table, Title..) to improve UI.
+Created new styled components such as `Table`, `Title`, `Footer`, and `Link` to improve UI.

 6. Unit Tests

-Implemented automate testing for HomePage component.
+Wrote automated unit tests for both containers.

 ## Prerequisites